bertran2611/prodana-fs-assesment/README.md

-# Prodana FS Test - Laravel Application
+# Prodana FS Test - Laravel Application -by Bertrandus Gabriel Utomo

 A Laravel web application with Livewire components for product management.